Helping older people to understand and use digital technology is what we do

 3. Online digital help — in our HelpSpace meeting room

-HelpSpace is a place where we can talk through your problem, either 1:1 or in small groups of up to six people.
+HelpSpace is an online meeting place where we can talk through your problem, either 1:1 or in small groups of up to six people.

 Individual support in HelpSpace

-- This would normally be arranged by phone or email.
+This is normally arranged by phone or email.

 Small group support in HelpSpace